bernskioldmedia/Ilmenite-Cookie-Consent/readme.txt

 `ilcc_is_active_on_page` - Return false to hide the banner from loading.
 Can be used to prevent the banner from loading on certain pages or templates.

+`ilcc_enable_default_consent_mode?` - Return false to disable the default consent mode.
+This is useful if you want to provide your own default configuration.

 == Screenshots ==

 1. The "top" style design of the cookie consent box out of the box.